bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 - $f[x, y]$ is the pixel value in the spatial image,
 - $M$ and $N$ are the dimensions of the image,
 - $u$ and $v$ represent the spatial frequencies in the directions $x$ and $y$,
-- $j$ is the imaginary unit.

 When an image is transformed into the frequency domain with DFT2D, it is represented as a combination of low frequencies and high frequencies:

-- Low frequencies: These lie near the center of the frequency domain and represent the global information of the image, such as shapes, contours, and other broad and soft structures.
+- Low frequencies: these lie near the center of the frequency domain and represent the global information of the image, such as shapes, contours, and other broad and soft structures.
-- High frequencies: These are located farther from the center and represent fine details, such as edges, textures, and noise.
+- High frequencies: these are located farther from the center and represent fine details, such as edges, textures, and noise.

 The 2D DFT is separable along rows and columns, which means it can be calculated as the product of two 1D DFTs.
 Separable Fourier matrices along rows and columns, therefore, are computed as: